RyanGA09/RyanGA09/README.md

 # 💫 About Me:
 <div align="center">
     <p>
-      I am currently an undergraduate student majoring in Informatics Engineering at Institut Teknologi Adhi Tama Surabaya.
-With a strong passion for data analysis and web development, I have honed my skills through various academic and professional experiences.
-My journey in the tech industry is complemented by my roles as a laboratory assistant and teaching assistant.
+      I am an undergraduate student majoring in Informatics Engineering at Institut Teknologi Adhi Tama Surabaya, with a strong focus on data analysis and web development.
+Throughout my academic journey, I have gained valuable hands-on experience as a web developer, contributing to both academic and community service projects.
+In these roles, I focused on front-end development using frameworks like Laravel, Tailwind, and Bootstrap.
+These experiences have not only enhanced my technical skills but also allowed me to contribute to impactful digital solutions that benefit users.

+Previously, I served as a laboratory and teaching assistant for Structured Programming and Data Structures practicums, while also gaining organizational experience as the treasurer for the Programming Language Laboratory.
+My participation in the MIKTI MSIB Batch 6 program enhanced my data analysis skills, preparing me for a competitive career in technology.
     </p>
 </div>